-At the end of each interview your interviewer will grade your performance using a standardised feedback form that summarizes the attributes Google looks for in a candidate.
+At the end of each interview, your interviewer will grade your performance using a standardized feedback form that summarizes the attributes Google looks for in a candidate.
 That form is constantly evolving, but we have listed the main components we know of at the time of writing this article below.

 A) Questions asked